unacast/deprecated-unacast.github.io/_posts/2016-11-22-high-performance-read-api.md

 In this specific case we'll have three Redis instances.
 That means we need some mechanism for keeping these instances in sync.
 Implementing sync functionality is horrible to do on your own <sup>[citation needed]</sup>.
-Luckily, Redis can be run in master-slave mode and we've stable Redis instances hosted by compose.io.
+Luckily, Redis can be run in master-slave mode and we've a stable Redis instances hosted by compose.io.
 By configuring every Redis sidecar instance as a slave of the master run by compose.io.
 We can just update the master and not worry about propagating the data the slaves.
 Our unscientific tests showed us that the Redis